krakrukra/PocketAdmin/README.md

 4. configurable enumeration process:
 with "VID ", "PID " commands user can change VID / PID values used for enumeration.
-with "HID\_ONLY\_MODE" command device will enumerate in HID-only mode (or MSD-only mode, if MSD-only button if pressed);
+with "HID\_ONLY\_MODE" command device will enumerate in HID-only mode (or MSD-only mode, if MSD-only button is pressed);
 if such command is not present device enumerates in HID+MSD mode, but will not type any keystrokes if MSD-only button is pressed.

 ---